Fall Prevention Center of Excellence

 The Fall Prevention Center of Excellence (FPCE) is a source of fall prevention information for older adults, families, caregivers, professionals, service providers, researchers, and policymakers.
 FPCE's aim is to provide leadership, create new knowledge, improve practices, and develop fall prevention programs.

 The center's goals are to advance fall prevention as a public health priority and educate and train service providers and professionals in fall prevention.
-It also aims to development and implement fall prevention programs that address the needs of older adults.
+It also aims to develop and implement fall prevention programs that address the needs of older adults.

 History

 To address the problem of falls, the Archstone Foundation held the first statewide Fall Prevention Summit in 2003 of over 150 stakeholders representing government, professional, and community organizations.
-A major outcome was the creation of FPCE with support from the Archstone Foundation to implement FP awareness and building a statewide FP infrastructure.
+A major outcome was the creation of FPCE with support from the Archstone Foundation to implement FP awareness and build a statewide FP infrastructure.

 A background White Paper was developed prior to the conference.
 Afterwards, a Blueprint for Fall Prevention was created.
 In March 2004, a one-day event on fall prevention was held at the American Society on Aging/National Council on Aging Joint Conference.
 In January 2005, the Fall Prevention Center of Excellence was established.